EXCESSIVE INTERNATIONAL AIRLINE TICKET CHANGE PENALTIES:

 Newspapers are a dying business, and deservedly so.
 In 2009, the NEW YORK TIMES went begging to the world’s richest man, Mexican telephone monopolist Carlos Slim Helu, for a $250 million loan at a whopping 14% interest rate.
 The loan was repaid on August 15, 2011.
 More recently, having paid $1.1 billion for the BOSTON GLOBE in 1993, the New York Times Company sold it on August 2, 2013 for a paltry $70 million, taking a $1,030,000,000 loss.
 A plethora of Ochs-Sulzberger family inheritors continues to whine loudly over the precipitous decline in their Times Company stock, while actually having to contemplate working for a living for the first time in their pampered lives.
 Over at the WASHINGTON POST, that Company’s only profitable (but declining) asset is Kaplan, Inc.: the test-preparation service, which grossed $2.2 billion in revenue in CY2012 amidst scandals and lawsuits involving its online university degree programs.
 As a direct result, the owning Graham family sold the POST to Amazon CEO Jeff Bezos for a pathetically-low $250 million, on August 5, 2013, following the demise of its NEWSWEEK Magazine.
 All of this is “poetic justice” for the cavalier and peremptory way in which these supremely-arrogant newspaper “institutions” routinely conduct their affairs with anyone but the rich, powerful and well-connected.

 (a)Senator Barbara Boxer's Washington office was a disorganized disaster.
-I wasted over three hours trying to reach a responsible policy staffer.
+I wasted over three hours over the course of a week trying to reach a responsible policy staffer.
 Two of her Senior Legislative Assistants--Lynn Abramson and Cerin Lindgrensavage--never returned several voicemail messages.
-Her Senior Counsel, one Brian McKeon, chided me for "bothering the staff."
+Her Senior Counsel, one Brian McKeon, chided me for "bothering the staff".
 I told him, appropriately, to go to hell.

 (b)Senator Elizabeth Warren's office provided zero assistance, though I did speak to her chief "issues" person, one Ganesh Sitaraman, who couldn't have cared less.

 With a Congress like this, no wonder the January 8, 2013 Public Policy Poll gives its members a wretched 9% approval rating, with 85% of the polled public viewing Congress in a negative light.
 Cockroaches did a lot better in the same poll.
-From personal experience, their staffers are even worse.
+From personal experience, their staffers are even worse, and insulate their entrenched, elected bosses even better than Al Capone’s “torpedoes” protected him during the “Roaring Twenties”.

-The best way to force USDOT to do its job is for either Congress or the White House to "jawbone" the new Secretary of Transportation, former Charlotte, NC Mayor Anthony Foxx.
+The best way to force USDOT to do its job is for both Congress and the White House to "jawbone" the new Secretary of Transportation, former Charlotte, NC Mayor Anthony Foxx.
 A responsible press, if there is such a thing, also needs to banner this scandal across the nation.

-An alternate method is for a major consumer organization like CONSUMERS UNION (publisher of CONSUMER REPORTS Magazine) to ask for a Writ of Mandamus from the U.S. Court of Appeals for the District of Columbia Circuit, that will force the Secretary of Transportation to reverse Samuel Podberesky's laissez-faire November 6, 2012 Order and demand a formal investigation of the $250 change penalty on nonrefundable international airline tickets.
+An alternate method is for a major consumer organization like CONSUMERS UNION (publisher of CONSUMER REPORTS Magazine) to ask for a Writ of Mandamus from the U.S. Court of Appeals for the District of Columbia (or another) Circuit, that will force the Secretary of Transportation to hold hearings to determine the reasonableness of the now-$400 change penalty on nonrefundable international airline tickets.
 I requested that CONSUMERS UNION take such action on April 8, 2013.
 However, on April 19, 2013, CONSUMERS UNION refused to lift a finger, and even refused to report the story to its readers.
-The culprits are its President and CEO, James Guest, and its Director of Federal Policy, Ellen Bloom.
+The culprits are its (thankfully-departing) President and CEO, James Guest, and its Washington-based Director of Federal Policy, Ellen Bloom.
 Mr. Guest prefers to peddle $14 “New Car Price Reports” to his readership, while carefully omitting to mention that the same information is available free from websites such as www.nada.com: a mockery of his organization’s sanctimoniously-proclaimed “ethics”.
-The Washington, DC-based consumer organization, PUBLIC CITIZEN, founded by Ralph Nader, refuses to intervene as well, under the “leadership” of one Robert Weissman.
+The Washington, DC-based consumer organization, PUBLIC CITIZEN, founded by Ralph Nader, refused to intervene as well, under the “leadership” of one Robert Weissman.
+It remains to be seen whether FLYERS’ RIGHTS or CONSUMER TRAVEL ALLIANCE will possess the requisite level of duty and responsibility to belatedly issue a press release describing the current situation, and campaign for swift reform on point.

-For a consumer advocate such as myself to try to penetrate the White House political morass without being a large campaign donor first is ludicrous.
-(I got dumped by its low-level, call-screening telephone switchboard operators into the meaningless “Comment Line” recording when I tried several times to reach a responsible Policy person there.)
+For a consumer advocate such as myself to try to penetrate the White House political swamp without being a large campaign donor first is ludicrous.
+I got dumped by its low-level, call-screening telephone switchboard operators into the meaningless “Comment Line” recording when I tried several times to reach a responsible Policy person there.
+And White House Counsel Kathryn Ruemmler never replied to a copy of this article that I mailed to her in early January, 2014.
 Such is the way of our political world.
-But it is a very valid question to ask why a top USDOT staffer in a Democratic Administration--Mr. Podberesky--is acting like the worst far-right-wing Republican imaginable in this important case.
+But it is a very valid question to ask why a top USDOT staffer in a Democratic Administration--Mr. Podberesky—has been more of a laissez-faire advocate in this important consumer matter than the most rabid “Tea Party” member.
+Fortunately for us all, Mr. Podberesky retired from USDOT in January, 2014.
+His first stop after leaving his USDOT desk for the last time should be a Koch Brothers’ front organization, or the Heritage Foundation, where he would doubtless be welcomed with open arms and wallets.

 Vilas, North Carolina